TrevorThomp/JS-Data-Structures-and-Algorithms/code-challenges/repeatedWords/README.md

 Without utilizing any of the built-in library methods available to your language, return the first word to occur more than once in that provided string.

 ## Approach & Efficiency
 The efficiency that was used is 0(n).
-The approach is to grab a pivot point in each index that will be used to compare the values as it recursively loops through the arrays.
-Once the array has been pushed into the two empty arrays, then they will be concatenated at the end and returned in a final new array that will have the sorted data.
+The approach is to split the string into an array that is able to be looped through and added to the hash map.
+During this loop, the function will check to see if the value is already contained in the hash table.
+If it is, then return that value, if not, then add the value to the hash table.

  ## Link to Code
  * [Code Link](./repeatedWords.js)